Speeding up processing at the border

 The building is designed to be used temporarily until a new, permanent facility opens in the coming years.
 All material used is designed to be reused in accordance with the KEF+ and Isavia’s sustainability goals.

 The building is one story high and is located on the east side of the South Building.
 It was opened when the new European regulation came into effect.

 A new methodology will be employed to keep track of arrivals, departures, and the length of stay of non-Schengen residents.

 The new border control eliminates the need to stamp passports.
 Registration will instead require photos and fingerprints in order and improve border control.

 Focus on reuseable material

 Since the airport is in constant development, the need for a specialised border building is only temporary.
 Sustainability is a guiding light in construction and will therefore be reused when the border control moves elsewhere.

-The building is ready and will be brought into use in early 2023, once the new European regulation for the external Schengen border comes into effect.
+The building opened in May 2023, once the new European regulation for the external Schengen border came into effect.

 A centralised system speeds things up

 In 2022, the European Union is bringing in a new method for registering passengers’ journeys to and from Iceland.
 Additionally, this method keeps track of information regarding the refusal of entry of citizens from outside of the Schengen Area and determines criteria for processing through the entry/exit system from a law-enforcement perspective.